Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 For visualizing data structures, OCCT provides ready-to-use algorithms, which create graphic presentations from geometric models.
 These data structures may be used with the viewers supplied, and can be customized to take the specificity of your application into account.

-Displaying is managed through presentation services, and selection in its turn is managed through selection services.
-With these services, data structures and algorithms are provided to display objects of an application, and to support graphical selection of these objects.
+Display is managed through presentation services, and selection in its turn is managed through selection services.
+With these services, data structures and algorithms are provided to display objects of an application and to support graphical selection of these objects.

 Application Interactive Services (AIS) are provided to manage displaying, detection and selection of graphical presentations.
 These services associate data structures and interactive objects.

-Please, refer for more details to Visualization User's guide
+The technical overview provides only a basic description of the libraries.
+Please, refer for more details to  <a href="user_guides__visualization.html">Visualization User's guide</a>

-See also: our web site at E-learning and Training.
+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @image html /technical_overview/images/technical_overview_viz.png
 @image latex /technical_overview/images/technical_overview_viz.png